'2wice Shy' to perform Thursday at Oscoda Beach Park

-OSCODA – 2wice Shy will perform at the Oscoda Rotary's Concerts on the Beach on Thursday, July 13.
+OSCODA – 2wice Shy will perform at the Oscoda Rotary’s Concerts on the Beach this Thursday, July 13.

 The concert begins at 7 p.m. at the Oscoda Rotary Band Shell at Oscoda Beach Park.